 Capturing the voice of the customer isn’t a one-time effort.
-Most project teams do a thorough requirements gathering session at the beginning of a project, but rarely does the customer interaction carry through to the end.
+Most project teams do thorough requirements gathering session at the beginning of a project but rarely does the customer interaction carry through to the end.
 Successful requirements management practices include constant communication with customers.
 Otherwise, you risk falling into the classic trap of delivering a product that end-users reject because it doesn’t resonate with how they expect to use it.

 There’s definitely an art to eliciting feedback and requirements from customers and clearly, some people are better at it than others.
 There’s a plethora of books and courses out there to provide training for this specific skill.
 However, you don’t need to be a requirements management expert to capture the voice of your customers.
 The fundamental skill required is commitment.
 Commit to picking up the phone every week and talking to customers.
 Commit to getting out of your office and sitting down with customers in their real environments.
 These are things everyone on the team can do and should do.
-Even in Agile, it’s not always possible to have an on-site customer present, so you have to commit to getting that feedback other ways.
+Even in Agile, it’s not always possible to have an on-site customer present, so you have to commit to getting that feedback in other ways.

 Here’s a quick list of Do’s and Don’ts to follow as reminders for how to stay connected to your customers.

 |Be a journalist||Ask open-ended questions Think you know best what customers want|